SimonCotterill/ToDo-Dot/README.md

 Currently in development.

 An application to track habits and set reminders.
+Will connect with external device.

-IGEN 230 Project.
+IGEN 230 Project at UBC.

 ## Getting Started